mikeleeco/mikeleeco.github.com/content/resume.md

 ## Experience
 <p></p>

+#### Researcher, American Institutes for Research
+2019 - present

 #### Research Associate, American Institutes for Research
-2015 - present
+2015 - 2019

-* Co-authored the EdSurvey R package for analysis of survey data using NCES statistical methods, including the development of R functions from scratch (accompanied by acceptance tests), two vignettes, and presentation of the package’s practical use for researchers at 2016 and 2017 AERA workshops
+* Co-authored the [EdSurvey](https://cran.r-project.org/web/packages/EdSurvey/index.html) and [NAEPprimer](https://cran.r-project.org/web/packages/NAEPprimer/index.html) packages for analysis of survey data using NCES statistical methods, including the programming of R functions, documentation, and workshop content
-* Co-authored the NAEPprimer data package
-* Collaborated with designers to replicate a visualization using base R graphics tools to produce over 2000 visualizations of student and teacher level survey data to populate a client’s summary reports
+* Directed the production on an interactive shiny application that visualizes NAEP mathematics and reading results from 1990 to 2017, including delegation of tasks and code reviews
+* Collaborated with designers to automate the production of reports for over 10 unique internal and external clients, each featuring a custom-designed LaTeX template embedded with unique ggplot2 visualizations illustrating data trends
+* Programmed custom interactive figures for visual journalism articles in D3.js
 * Wrote R scripts to review data sets in longitudinal surveys to meet compliance standards
-* Developed over 5 unique animations for social media distribution
+* Developed over 15 unique animations for social media distribution at [twitter.com/EdNCES](https://www.twitter.com/EdNCES)

 <p></p>